-Vegan restaurants in Denver have come a long way in the last 20+ years.
-Denver went from having one vegan restaurant on the side of a Krishna temple to having several great vegan-only restaurants.
+Denver vegan restaurants have come a long way in the last 20+ years.
+We went from having one vegan restaurant on the side of a Krishna temple to having several great vegan-only restaurants.

 As a proud Denver native, I can honestly say the food scene here has improved yearly.
 We now have unique and creative restaurants all over the city, including several vegan-only restaurants.